ratemypraxis/itp/_posts/2023-02-08-trainingEarth.md

 summary:
 tags: ml-for-web
 ---
-<h3>Training Earth: Making use of ml5.js classification and training tools in the browser</h3>
+<h3>Making use of ml5.js classification and training tools in the browser</h3>

 This week, in repsonse to the assignment of building on top of an ml5.js example, I made a minigame which allows the user to train a text-only virtual pet style character in non-visual concepts through visual input.
 Fell free to try the game here at <a href = "https://www.2nd.systems/itp/projects/teachingEarth">this link!</a>
 <br>